portworx/lcfs/lcfs/README.md

 Layers are first class citizen in this graphdriver.
 Everything except some docker configuration data, are part of some layer.
-Traditional file systems need to provide ACID properties for every system call, but for a graphdriver, that is required only when a layer is created/deleted.
+Traditional file systems need to provide ACID properties for every system call, but for a graphdriver, that is required only when a layer is created/deleted or persisted.
 This graphdriver is hosting the docker database with information about various images and containers and as long as that database is consistent with the images and containers in the graphdriver, things would correctly.
 The reason for that being any image/container can be restarted from scratch if not present in the graphdriver.

 Snapshots are implemented without using any reference counts and thus allows supporting unlimited number of layers.
 The time to create a snapshot is